 Steps to Becoming an Accountant in North Dakota

-CPAs working in the state are regulated by the North Dakota State Board of Accountancy, which requires candidates to earn 150 semester hours of college credit and a bachelor’s degree at minimum, as well as passing scores on the Uniform CPA Exam and a year of professional accounting experience prior to licensure.
-Since most bachelor’s programs consist of approximately 120 semester hours of college credit, a master’s in accounting provides the perfect path to earning the 30 additional credit hours required for a CPA license in North Dakota.
+Since most bachelor’s programs consist of approximately 120 semester hours of college credit, a master’s in accounting provides the streamlined path to earning the 30 additional credit hours required for a CPA license in North Dakota.
 Although none of the “Big Four” international accounting firms have offices in North Dakota, other major national and regional firms do.
-CPAs work with Eide Bailly LLP, one of the top 25 CPA firms in the nation, which has offices in Fargo and Bismarck.
-Software giant Microsoft has recently established an Executive Briefing Center in Fargo where the Microsoft Finance Operations team retains CPAs who work as controllers, auditors and management accountants.
+For example, CPAs work with Eide Bailly LLP, one of the top 25 CPA firms in the nation, which has offices in Fargo and Bismarck.
+Software giant Microsoft has recently established an Executive Briefing Center in Fargo where the Microsoft Finance Operations team retains CPAs who work as controllers, auditors, and management accountants.

 Salaries and Top Industries for North Dakota Accountants

-The Bakken surge has boosted economic growth statewide and left accountants to enjoy high salaries and strong job prospects across North Dakota.
-But North Dakota is also a Big Ag state, a top producer of renewable energy, and a place where tourism generates billions in revenue each year, all industries recognized as top employers of accounting professionals in every specialty.
+The Bakken surge has boosted economic growth statewide and resulted in strong salaries and strong job prospects across North Dakota for accountants and auditors.
+But North Dakota is also a Big Ag state, a top producer of renewable energy, and a place where tourism generates billions in revenue each year—all industries that are recognized as top employers of accounting professionals in every specialty.

 Salaries for Accountants in North Dakota Working in Different Specialized Roles

-Controllers are vital members of the corporate management team who ensure internal controls are implemented and enforced, policies are followed, and regulations are adhered to, and their salary range reflects this level of expertise: $79,488-$179,496.
+Controllers are vital members of the corporate management team who ensure internal controls are implemented and enforced, policies are followed, and regulations are adhered to, and their salary range reflects this level of expertise.

 As the backbone of public accounting firms, CPAs can earn well into the six figures, particularly when they serve as senior managers and directors.
-The top five percent of public accountants performing audit and assurance services in Fargo earn $180,360, while at the same tier the salary is $183,384 for those performing tax services.
+In North Dakota, CPAs earn about $101,060, which represents some of the highest earners (90th percentile) among the state’s accountants.

 Accountants in Executive Roles